nora826/Vehicle-Centric-Surveillance-Benchmark-VIRAT/README.md

 After analyzing the samples, I realized that it englobes many sub-activities within vehicle moving.
 ![image](https://github.com/user-attachments/assets/24943990-0a36-40de-abae-376425527058)

 Therefore, a manual relabeling process was done with these activities, visualizing each of the trajectories and assigning one of the 5 labels above (turning left, turning right, making u-turn, moving forward, moving backwards).
+Python file using streamlit for relabelling is called _manual_labelling.py_.
 The number of vehicle moving samples went down significantly, from 974 to 427.
 With the relabeling process new samples were added to the existing vehicle turn activities.
 And two new activity-types were created: forward and backwards.